cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/Upgrade Announcement.md

 No need to add inverse_of in association definitions.
 When the association is simple enough Rails will do this performance config by default.

 Note: do not use inverse_of when defining an association with a custom lambda.

+## Upgraded gems

+This is the list of upgraded gems: